MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 :::image type="content" source="./media/get-started-prompt-flow/sample-in-gallery.png" alt-text="Screenshot of create from galley highlighting web classification." lightbox = "./media/get-started-prompt-flow/sample-in-gallery.png":::

 The **Clone flow** pane shows the location to store your flow within your workspace fileshare storage.
-You can customize the folder name if you want.
+You can customize the folder if you want.
 Then select **Clone**.

-The clone flow authoring page opens.
+The cloned flow opens in the authoring UI.
 You can select the **Edit** pencil icon to edit flow details like name, description, and tags.

-### Start compute session
+### Start the compute session

 A compute session is necessary for flow execution.
 The compute session manages the computing resources required for the application to run, including a Docker image that contains all necessary dependency packages.